 Sioux Falls Man Charged with Failure to Register as a Sex Offender

-United States Attorney Ron Parsons announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+SIOUX FALLS - United States Attorney Alison J. Ramsdell announced that a federal grand jury has indicted a Sioux Falls, South Dakota, man for Failure to Register as a Sex Offender.

-David Marrowbone, age 54, was indicted on January 17, 2018.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on January 22, 2018, and pled not guilty to the Indictment.
+Maurice Sitting Bear, age 48, was indicted in March of 2023.
+He appeared before U.S. Magistrate Judge Veronica L. Duffy on March 9, 2023, and pleaded not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, up to life of supervised release, and $100 to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is up to 10 years in federal prison and/or a $250,000 fine, life of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The charge is merely an accusation and Marrowbone is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Sitting Bear is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the U.S. Marshals Service.
-Assistant U.S. Attorney Jay Miller is prosecuting the case.
+The investigation is being conducted by the U.S. Marshal Service.
+Assistant U.S. Attorney Ann M. Hoffman is prosecuting the case.

-Marrowbone was remanded to the custody of the U.S. Marshals Service pending trial.
-A trial date has not been set.
+Sitting Bear was remanded to the custody of the U.S. Marshals Service pending trial, which has been set for May 16, 2023.